December 2024

 Volumes of storms – increasing hurricane frequency in recent years.

-Volumes of media & politics – the county’s red-state leanings, juxtaposed with Orlando’s political climate, and the election cycle occurring during my visit.
+Volumes of media & politics – the county’s conservative leanings, juxtaposed with Orlando’s political climate, and the election cycle occurring during my visit, and deluge of information.

-Through this project, I aim to capture the textures and materiality of these elements, overlaid with commentary from local voices, archival media, and field recordings.
+Through this project, I looked to weave the textures and materiality of these elements in an intricate soundscape composition, overlaid with commentary from local voices, archival media, and field recordings.

-A highlight of my Fellow travels was the Coastal Soundscapes concert held at ACA on November 22, featuring all original works including:
+As the piece developed during my time at ACA, one highlight of my Fellowship travels was the Coastal Soundscapes concert held in ACA’s Joan Harris Theatre on November 22, featuring all original works including:

 Cathedrals, a consensed version of my album, previously exhibited at the WFAE 2023 Conference also at ACA.